 L.A.
 Kings clinch post-season berth with 4-1 win over Vancouver Canucks

-VANCOUVER — Alex Iafallo had two goals and the L.A.
-Kings clinched a playoff spot with a 4-1 victory over the Vancouver Canucks on Sunday.
+Kings coach Todd McLellan, meanwhile, said he can "breathe a little bit" knowing L.A.
+(45-22-10) has clinched its playoff berth.

+"That's a hell of an accomplishment for our group," he said.
+"I thought tonight was a tough night for us to play, a lot of heavy games on this trip and to play back-to-back, short turnaround, complete team win tonight."

-Arthur Kaliyev and Blake Lizzote — into an empty net — each scored and contributed a helper for the Kings (45-22-10), who were coming off a 3-1 win over the Seattle Kraken on Saturday.
-Anze Kopitar registered a pair of assists.
+Alex Iafallo led L.A. with two goals, while Arthur Kaliyev and Blake Lizotte each scored and notched an assist.
+Anze Kopitar contributed a pair of helpers for the Kings, who were coming off a 3-1 win over the Seattle Kraken on Saturday.

-Brock Boeser recorded the lone goal for the Canucks (34-35-7) early in the first period.

-L.A.'s Joonas Korpisalo made 21 saves and Thatcher Demko stopped 21-of-23 shots for Vancouver.
+Brock Boeser recorded the lone goal for the Canucks (34-35-7) early in the first period and Thatcher Demko stopped 21-of-23 shots.

-The Canucks were mathematically eliminated from post-season contention earlier in the night when the Winnipeg Jets routed the New Jersey Devils 6-1.
+L.A. took a 2-1 lead 3:25 into the second period when Iafallo put away his second goal of the night — and 14th of the season — on a power play.

+Viktor Arvidsson fired a shot off the post and the rebound fell into traffic in front of the Vancouver net, where Iafallo muscled it in to give the visitors the advantage.

 The Canucks pulled Demko with 2:31 left on the game clock in favour of an extra attacker, but couldn't claw their way back into the game.